Bruno Covas: Illness and death

 Covas died on 16 May 2021 at 08:20 BRT (11:20 UTC) of gastrointestinal cancer, aged 41, at Hospital Sírio-Libanês in São Paulo.
 He was the first mayor of São Paulo to die in office.
 He was buried in Paquetá Cemetery in Santos later that day.

 Personal life

 Covas married Karen Ichiba, a friend from college, in 2004.
 They had a son in 2005.
 The couple divorced in 2014.
 His son often accompanied him during his tenure at city hall and during election campaigns.

-In 2017, while he was vice mayor, Covas underwent a radical change of appearance.
+In 2017, while he was deputy mayor, Covas underwent a radical change of appearance.
 Encouraged by Mayor Doria, Covas adopted a strict diet and started exercising frequently, and lost over 15 kg as a result.
 He also stopped wearing his usual jacket and tie, shaved his head, and grew a beard.

-Covas lived in the São Paulo district of Barra Funda, having moved there when he was vice mayor to be closer to the city centre.
+Covas lived in the São Paulo district of Barra Funda, having moved there when he was deputy mayor to be closer to the city centre.
 In 2020, during the pandemic, Covas lived at city hall for over two months in order to continue working while the state was under lockdown.